History > Immigration to America Begins

 The Role of Rev. Stärkel

-Rev. Stärkel spoke often about America and emphasized that if he were a farmer he would much prefer going to America to farm rather than staying in Russia to be a soldier.
-Many people in Norka turned to Rev. Stärkel for information about America and he was quick to explain the advantages to them.
-Rev. Stärkel knew that there was good farmland available and he understood the benefits of the Homestead Act which had been signed into law by Abraham Lincoln on May 20, 1862.
+Rev. Stärkel often spoke about America and emphasized that he would greatly prefer going to America to farm rather than staying in Russia as a soldier.
+Many people in Norka turned to Rev. Stärkel for information about America, and he quickly explained the advantages to them.
+Rev. Stärkel knew that good farmland was available, and he understood the benefits of the Homestead Act, which Abraham Lincoln signed into law on May 20, 1862.

 Scouts to America

-The nine Bergseite scouts were: Anton Kaeberlein of Pfeifer, Christoph Meisinger of Messer, Georg Stieben of Dietel, Johannes Krieger and Johannes Nolde of Norka, Georg Kähm and Heinrich Schwabauer of Balzer, and Franz Scheibel and Johann Benzel of Kolb.
-The group also included several farmers, a cloth dyer, and a school teacher.
+The nine Bergseite scouts were Anton Kaeberlein of Pfeifer, Christoph Meisinger of Messer, Georg Stieben of Dietel, Johannes Krieger and Johannes Nolde of Norka, Georg Kähm and Heinrich Schwabauer of Balzer, Franz Scheibel and Johann Benzel of Kolb.
+The group included farmers, a cloth dyer, and a school teacher.

-The journey to America was greatly aided by the opening of the first rail line from Saratov to Moscow and the Baltic seaports in 1871.
+Their journey to America was greatly aided by the completion of the first rail line from Saratov to Moscow and the Baltic seaports in 1871.

-The journey to America was greatly aided by the opening of the first rail line from Saratov to Moscow and the Baltic seaports in 1871.
+Their journey to America was greatly aided by the completion of the first rail line from Saratov to Moscow and the Baltic seaports in 1871.

-The fourteen scouts traveled together departing on the steamship Schiller which was owned by the German Transatlantic Steam Navigation Line.
-The Schiller departed from Hamburg, Germany and arrived in New York on July 15, 1874.
+The fourteen scouts traveled together, departing on the steamship Schiller, owned by the German Transatlantic Steam Navigation Line.
+The Schiller departed from Hamburg, Germany, and arrived in New York on July 15, 1874.
 Upon disembarking at Castle Garden, they met with officials from the German Lutheran Immigrant Mission stationed there.
-The mission took great interest in the scouting party and later recommended that they travel to Kansas City to look for land.
-The scouts first went to Ohio and Iowa where they visited friends.
+The mission took great interest in the scouting party and later recommended they travel to Kansas City to look for land.
+The scouts first went to Ohio and Iowa, where they visited friends.

 The scouts' time in New York was not completely pleasant.
-Arriving in summer, they were dressed in their heavy Russian boots, caps, and sheepskin coats.
+Arriving in summer, they wore heavy Russian boots, caps, and sheepskin coats.
 Stories were told of New Yorkers who followed them along the streets with shouts of laughter and attempts to grab their coats.
-Rumors also spread in the colonies that the New Yorkers had thrown rocks at the curious looking scouts.
+Rumors also spread in the colonies that the New Yorkers had thrown rocks at the curious-looking scouts.

 On their American journey, the scouts met an agent of a transatlantic steamship company who later wrote them "an alluring letter in the English language encouraging emigration."
-The letter was translated to German by Prof. Ascher of Heidelberg University who was residing in the colonies for the purpose of writing a history of the Volga Germans.
+The letter was translated into German by Prof. Ascher of Heidelberg University, residing in the colonies, to write a history of the Volga Germans.
 Copies of the German translation were distributed throughout the colonies.
 Unfortunately, Prof. Ascher was accused by Russian authorities of being "a secret agent in the service of American companies who would ruin the colonists through the enticement of emigration," and he was driven out of the country.

 In 1875, the Burlington and Missouri Railroad sent Rev. Robert Neumann, head of the Immigrant Mission at Castle Garden, to Russia to visit the Protestant Volga German colonies.
-Rev. Neumann preached and covertly held meetings in the homes of people to encourage emigration to Nebraska.
-Russian officials decided to arrest Rev. Neumann and he reportedly escaped the area hidden in a load of hay.
+Rev. Neumann preached and covertly held meetings in people's homes to encourage emigration to Nebraska.
+Russian officials decided to arrest Rev. Neumann, and he reportedly escaped the area hidden in a load of hay.

-The reports from the resident scouts along with the encouragement from the steamship company, Rev. Neumann, and Pastor Stärkel were strong influences on the people of Norka.
+The reports from the resident scouts and encouragement from the steamship company, Rev. Neumann, and Pastor Stärkel strongly influenced the people of Norka.
 Historian Hattie Plum Williams provides the following information:

 On their American journey, the scouts met an agent of a transatlantic steamship company who later wrote them "an alluring letter in the English language encouraging emigration."
-The letter was translated to German by Prof. Ascher of Heidelberg University who was residing in the colonies for the purpose of writing a history of the Volga Germans.
+The letter was translated into German by Prof. Ascher of Heidelberg University, residing in the colonies, to write a history of the Volga Germans.
 Copies of the German translation were distributed throughout the colonies.
 Unfortunately, Prof. Ascher was accused by Russian authorities of being "a secret agent in the service of American companies who would ruin the colonists through the enticement of emigration," and he was driven out of the country.

 In 1875, the Burlington and Missouri Railroad sent Rev. Robert Neumann, head of the Immigrant Mission at Castle Garden, to Russia to visit the Protestant Volga German colonies.
-Rev. Neumann preached and covertly held meetings in the homes of people to encourage emigration to Nebraska.
-Russian officials decided to arrest Rev. Neumann and he reportedly escaped the area hidden in a load of hay.
+Rev. Neumann preached and covertly held meetings in people's homes to encourage emigration to Nebraska.
+Russian officials decided to arrest Rev. Neumann, and he reportedly escaped the area hidden in a load of hay.

-The reports from the resident scouts along with the encouragement from the steamship company, Rev. Neumann, and Pastor Stärkel were strong influences on the people of Norka.
+The reports from the resident scouts and encouragement from the steamship company, Rev. Neumann, and Pastor Stärkel strongly influenced the people of Norka.
 Historian Hattie Plum Williams provides the following information:

 Among the scouting party sent to the United States by the Colonies in 1874, to seek land, were two men from Norka: Johannes Krieger and Johannes Nolde.
 Their reports on return soon set in motion emigration which started as early as 1875, with seven Norka families and two single men who came to Ohio and two years later went to Sutton, Nebraska.
 In 1876, one the largest Protestant groups of colonists ever to emigrate, was a group of eighty-five families, most of them from Norka.